 - Two 3 minute time outs available for each team per match

 - Each team consists of 8 players.
-Can be reduced to 4 v 4 or 6 v 6 for smaller fields.
+Modified versions with 6 v 6 and 4 v 4 also possible.

 - 4 ballers

 - Substitutions can be made on the fly any time or during stoppage of play (similar to ice hockey)

 - The playing field is an outdoor field approximately 55 yards wide x 100 yards long (including two 10 yard star zones)

 - The field is marked by boundary lines